dkormalev/asynqro/README.md

 Intensive and ThreadBound mean what type of scheduling was used in this suite.
 In ThreadBound tasks were assigned to amount of cores not bigger than number of logic cores.
 All asynqro benchmarks in this section use `runAndForget` function because we don't really need resulting Future.
 For Future usage overhead please see **Futures usage overhead** section below.

 These benchmarks are synthetical and it is not an easy thing to properly benchmark such thing as task scheduling especially due to non-exclusive owning of CPU, non-deterministic nature of spinlocks and other stuff, but at least it can be used to say with some approximation how big overhead is gonna be under different amount of load.

+Benchmarks listed above were collected with 0.1.0 version (QVariant-based one), but numbers are pretty the same for current generic version (probably a bit better for futures usage if some small failure types are used).

 ### empty-avalanche
 Big for loop that sends a lot of tasks without any payload (except filling current time of execution) to thread pool.
 It produces only one result - how many time it took to go through whole list.